Wilkinator12/MancalaConsoleApp/README.md

 ## Local Dependencies
 ### CommonLibrary
 This is a library that I use for various, common C# needs.
-Most specifically, for this project, it provides DynamicChar and DynamicText classes that allow string and char types to be dynamically generated at runtime based on a delegate method.
-These classes are helpful for ConsoleDrawing needs as the characters that are drawn to the screen often change throughout the games.
+Most specifically, for this project, it provides DynamicChar and DynamicText classes that allow char and string types to be dynamically generated at runtime based on a delegate method.
+These classes are helpful for ConsoleDrawing needs as the characters that are drawn to the screen often change throughout the game.
 This library is provided with the repository as "CommonLibrary.dll".

 ### ConsoleLibrary
 This is a library that I use for generating menus and prompts to the console easily.
 This library is provided with the repository as "ConsoleLibrary.dll".